Table of Contents

 Keep reading to learn more about high blood pressure, including its causes, symptoms, and how it can be treated using medications such as Bumex (bumetanide), Prinivil (lisinopril), and Atacand (candesartan).

 How is Blood Pressure Measured?

 Blood pressure is measured in two numbers: systolic and diastolic.
 Systolic blood pressure is the top number of the reading and measures the amount of force that the heart uses when it beats.
 The bottom number of the reading is diastolic blood pressure, which measures the force of the heart between heartbeats.

-Blood pressure fluctuates during a day and is affected by factors such as stress, temperature, exercise, and pain.
+Blood pressure fluctuates during the day and is affected by factors such as stress, temperature, exercise, and pain.
 A single measurement of high blood pressure does not necessarily mean that you have hypertension.
 To be most accurate, your blood pressure should be measured on multiple days while you are resting.